shawnoden/angular-lthw/_includes/book/introducing-expressions.md

 First is 1
 Last is 10
 Difference is 9
-First and last are not equal.
+First and last are not equal
+I like green
 {% endhighlight %}